suizokukan/wisteria/ROADMAP.md

 Bugfix: modified the way 'wmi' is required in pyproject.toml.

-    * modified the way 'wmi' is required in pyproject.toml (task-185)
+    * bugfix: modified the way 'wmi' is required in pyproject.toml (task-185)

     * set version to '0.1.4rc2'